Special Needs

 What to do...

-Bring your patience and a willingness to learn behavioral modification techniques.
+Bring your patience and a willingness to learn.

 Pic.
 Parrot Wizard

-Just because Cody can’t get around as easily as most birds doesn’t mean he can’t have a good life.
+Just because a bird like Cody can’t get around as easily as others doesn’t mean they can’t live a happy, fulfilling life.

 Pic.
 Cody | Birdhism